Gifu Mosque

 The Gifu Mosque or Bab al-Islam Gifu Mosque (岐阜モスク) is a mosque in Gifu City, Gifu Prefecture, Japan.
 It is the first mosque in the prefecture.

-History
+Overview

 The mosque was established by Nagoya Mosque.
-The construction started on 25 October 2007 and completed on 30 June 2008 with a total cost of JP¥129 million.
+The construction started on 25 October 2007 and completed on 30 June 2008 at a cost of JP¥129 million.

-Architecture

-The mosque was constructed in a 2-story building with Middle East architectural style in white paint.
-It has a total area of 351 m2.
-It also includes a Muslim Culture Center and an Islamic school, which was constructed with a cost of JP¥135 million.
+The 2-story mosque building was constructed in a Modern Ottoman architectural style, that has been painted white.
+The complex has a total area of 351 m2; and is located adjacent to a Muslim Culture Center and an Islamic school, that were constructed at a cost of JP¥135 million.

-Transportation

 The mosque is accessible by bus from Gifu Station.